 Another way that the flavour of the coffee might change is from the roasting process.
 Unlike normal coffee beans, are green when they arrive at the roaster, unroasted decaf beans are brown.
 This makes them much more difficult to roast, because it’s more difficult to tell when they are done, and they tend to roast faster than normal coffee.
 However, you will only be able to taste the difference in flavour if the roaster has done their job badly.
 Make sure to avoid dark roast decaf coffees, and you’ll be fine.

-Why should you drink decaf coffee?
+Why to drink decaf coffee?

 There are many reasons why decaf coffee can be a great option for you: